Going to Rehab: How to Prepare for Rehab

 Packing might sound like an afterthought—or at least a less-critical component of your pre-rehab plans.
 But going to treatment means entering an unfamiliar space at a vulnerable time.
 Figuring out what to bring to drug and alcohol rehab can ensure not only that your stay is as comfortable as possible but also that you’re well prepared for the treatment experience.

-Each treatment center typically has a list of things to bring and to leave at home, so you’ll want to obtain and employ this list when packing.
-However, here are some essentials you’ll find on most facilities’ packing lists.
+Each treatment center typically has a list of things to bring and to leave at home, so you’ll want to make sure you have this list handy as you’re packing.
+However, there are some essentials you’ll find on most facilities’ packing lists.

 • Insurance cards.